hashkat/hashkat/docs/output.md

-`entitytype_info.dat`
+`agenttype_info.dat`

-Present and named for every single entity type in the network (e.g. 'Standard' entity type would have a file named *Standard_info.dat*).
+Present and named for every single agent type in the network (e.g. 'Standard' agent type would have a file named *Standard_info.dat*).
 Outlines the possible total number of degrees for entites of this type, as well as each degrees' respective !!!!!!!!!!!